Professor of Law and Faculty Director of Scholarly Publications

 Professor Owen went on to clerk at federal district court and then work for a small law firm in San Francisco, where his practice focused primarily on water law.
 He worked on Colorado River allocation, Sacramento-San Joaquin Delta litigation, and federal state disputes over the proposed Yucca Mountain nuclear waste repository, among other matters.
 In 2007, he began teaching at the University of Maine School of Law.
 He joined the Hastings faculty in 2015.

-His research focuses primarily on water resource management, and some recent projects have addressed taxation of water consumption, the roles of federal regional offices, stream protection under the Clean Water Act, policies to expedite dam removals and hydropower upgrades, and the intersection of groundwater use regulation and the takings clause.
-Four of his articles have been recognized by his peers as among the top environmental law articles of their respective years; another article has won the Morrison Prize as the top sustainability law article of its year, and he has presented three articles at the Harvard-Stanford-Yale Junior Faculty Forum.
-He also contributes frequently to the Environmental Law Prof Blog.
+His research focuses primarily on water resource management, and some recent projects have addressed roles of negotiation in environmental regulation, equity implications of a turn toward community-centered energy governance, groundwater-surface water interactions, taxation of water consumption, the roles of federal regional offices, stream protection under the Clean Water Act, and policies to expedite dam removals and hydropower upgrades.
+Five of his articles have been recognized by his peers as among the top environmental law articles of their respective years; another article has won the Morrison Prize as the top sustainability-law article of its year; and he has presented three articles at the Harvard-Stanford-Yale Junior Faculty Forum.
+He also contributes to the Environmental Law Prof Blog.

-In his spare time, Professor Owen was once a passably competent ultimate Frisbee player.
-Now he mostly runs on trails, a bit slower with each passing year, and coaches soccer.
-He lives in Albany with his wife Megan, a pediatric occupational therapist, his two children, and a dog named Steve.
+In his spare time, Professor Owen was once a passably competent ultimate frisbee player.
+Now he mostly runs on trails, a bit slower with each passing year.
+He lives in Albany with his wife Megan, a pediatric occupational therapist, his two children, and a dog named Allie.

 University of California, Berkeley School of Law 2002